awkena/qrlabelr/README.md

 # Create Plot Labels Easily With qrlabelr

 A no-frills open-source solution for designing print-ready labels affixed with QR codes. **`qrlabelr`** is an R package that features **EasyPlotLabelR**, a Shiny app that simplifies the complicated process of plot label design for non-R users.
 It also offers easily customizable functions that enable label generation outside the Shiny app.
-It generates field plot labels that are compatible with the widely used digital data collection mobile app, Field Book.
+It generates plot labels that are compatible with the widely used digital data collection mobile app, Field Book.
 Our software builds on the foundation of an existing open-source program to offer more flexibility in plot label creation steps; guarantees true string fidelity after QR encoding; and provides faster label generation to users.

 Submit bug reports and feature suggestions, or track changes on the [issues page](https://github.com/awkena/qrlabelr/issues).